Havoc Demon Hunter Midnight Playstyle and Rotation Guide

 Fury generation for Havoc is mainly coming from Demon Blades, and picking up Soul Fragments from Demonic Appetite procs.
 Other than that, Felblade and Immolation Aura also generate Fury.

-Throw Glaive isn’t used actively, even when playing builds that increase it’s damage.
+Throw Glaive isn’t used actively, even when playing builds that increase its damage.
 This is due to the talent Screaming Brutality spending Throw Glaive charges automatically.

 Entering demon form, either through Demonic or by casting Metamorphosis, empowers Chaos Strike and Blade Dance, turning them into Annihilation and Death Sweep.